Bentley's Bandstand: Best Albums of 2017 (First Half)

 Scott Nolan, Silverhill.
 Anytime a singer-songwriter of super impressive talents makes their way to the Admiral Bean Studio in Loxley, Alabama and unleashes such a quietly powerful avalanche of songs, notice should be taken.
 Scott Nolan is no newcomer, but this album feels like a decidedly massive debut.
 There are songs here that can stop time, all recorded over a two-day period when the crickets were cricking and the Willie Sugarcapps band was leaning into a Southern style of playing that cannot be denied.
 The album closer, written with Hayes Carll, says it all: "With no plans worth making / all the good dreams were taken / when you leave this world / you leave alone."

 North Mississippi Allstars, Prayer for Peace.
-There aren't any other outfits that mix the down in the bottom Mississippi blues with more supercharged rock sonics than the North Mississippi Allstars.
+There aren't any other outfits that mix the down in the bottom Mississippi blues with more supercharged rock sonics like the North Mississippi Allstars.
 That's because Allstars Luther and Cody Dickinson were raised right there next door to kingpins like Junior Kimbrough and R.L.
 Burnside, so during their youth there wasn't any division between them and the Delta grown-ups.
 The two were in the juke joints and outdoor barbecues swinging from the same rafters.
 They take those early lessons and amp up a few notches, without ever losing sight of reality and what makes those blues so eternally vital.
 Their latest collection feels like an amalgamation of all they've learned, and all they hope to continue learning, coated in the warm glow of Southern love.

 Preservation Hall Jazz Band, So It Is.
 Hot'cha mama: this is one start-to-finish audio blast that will put some bodacious jiggle in the wiggle and glide in the stride.
 Seriously, the Preservation Hall Jazz Band have tuned their twanger dead-on to the present.
 While they incorporate the incredibly indispensable jazz past of New Orleans, this is music so much about today that it saturates the soul and makes life feel like an unending adventure to groove to.
 The smell of the French Quarter seeps out of these songs, as does the second-line shing-a-ling worthy of any Crescent City parade.
 The horns, the drums, the keyboards, the bass: every single note serves the master of music and points the way to an imminent take-off.